Summarising these sources, and ignoring differences in plate shape :-

 The ends of the bassbar should be 40 mm from the top and bottom edges, but other makers end the bar when it is at the 3/4 way point from bridge line to top and bottom edge.

-The outside of the bassbar must sit 1.0 to 1.5 mm inside the left foot of the bridge, i.e. the bassbar must be under the left foot to take the pressure of the strings and pass the forces and vibrations to the belly.
+The outside of the bassbar must sit 1.0 to 1.5 mm inside the left foot of the bridge, i.e. the bassbar must be under the left foot to take the downward forces of the strings and pass those forces and vibrations to the belly.
 The top end of the bassbar (nearer the top block) needs to be ~2 mm closer to the belly centre-line than at the bridge position, or you can use the ‘sevenths’ method text books describe for more accuracy.
-There was an article by Dominic Excell in The Woodworker, Jul ’96 (which alas is long since out of print) available here as a .pdf file.
+There was, or rather is an article by Dominic Excell in The Woodworker, Jul ’96 available here, article number 12.
+It is password protected: the whole set is available for 15$ US.
 It shows how to cut f-holes and how to position the bassbar using the ‘sevenths’ rule.

 The picture right (click on it) shows the wood for the bassbar being chalk-fitted onto the belly.
 I use 2 or more thin blocks temporarily glued on with white glue to hold and guide the bassbar wood during fitting and gluing, and I also use brightly coloured chalk on everything but a Strad.: it’s easier to see than white.

-There are many shapes of bassbar: the fashionable one has a ‘hump’, but some of Stradivari’s originals were just a low flat bar.
-The Strad magazine has promoted a triangular shape (Jo Curtin, ‘Trade Secrets’, Nov ‘05, available here) with the highest point under the bridge.
-I have had some success with a ‘flat topped bar’ (left) tapering down from a point 60+ mm. from each, as described by Patrick Kreit, and the shaping is easier.
-Or some makers keep the bar at full height just for the length of the f-holes.
+There are many shapes of bassbar: the fashionable one has a ‘hump’, but Stradivari’s originals were just a very low, short flat bar.
+A Strad magazine has promoted a triangular shape (Jo Curtin, ‘Trade Secrets’, Nov ‘05, available here) with the highest point under the bridge.
+I have had some success with a ‘flat topped bar’ (left 1) tapering down from a point 60+ mm. from each, as described by Patrick Kreit, and the shaping is easier.
+Some makers keep the bar at full height just for the length of the f-holes.
 Take your pick.

 You must now choose where the highest point of the bassbar is: at the bridge position or closer to the mid point of the bassbar, but best is to put it half way between the middle of the bar and the bridge line.